This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large bowl, combine cauliflower florets, olive oil, garlic powder, paprika, and 2 tablespoons of buffalo sauce.
-Stir to combine.
+- In a large bowl, toss the cauliflower florets with olive oil, garlic powder, paprika, and 2 tablespoons of buffalo sauce until evenly coated.

-- Spread the cauliflower florets evenly on the baking sheet and bake for 20 minutes, flipping them over halfway through the cooking time.
+- Spread the cauliflower in a single layer on the baking sheet.
+Bake for 20 minutes, flipping halfway through, until tender and lightly crisp.

-- Remove the roasted cauliflower from the baking sheet and place back into the bowl.
-Add the remaining 2 tablespoons of buffalo sauce and stir to combine.
+- Transfer the roasted cauliflower back to the bowl.
+Add the remaining 2 tablespoons of buffalo sauce and stir until coated.

 Notes